About Spiaggia Cala Sassari

 Bianca beach, 350 meters long, is the next gem you’ll find in Golfo Aranci when you go north from Cala Sassari.
 Children will enjoy swimming and playing here.

-Learn more about Bianca Beach, how to get there, and where to stay.
+Learn more about Spiaggia Bianca, how to get there, and where to stay.